joetanx/cybr-aap/README.md

 # 3. Integration with CCP

+This section assumes that the PAM/CCP environment is already available.

 ## 3.1.
 Onboard SSH key for ansible user in PAM

 - Retrieve the private key for the user created in [2.](#2-prepare-ansible-user-on-managed-node) and onboard them to PAM